Membership Overview

 Emotions help in selling If you’ve been in sales for awhile you’re probably very familiar with the saying, “Features tell, benefits sell.”
 Features are the things that your product does, while benefits are the ways that those features will help your customers.
 In other words, features are logical and benefits are emotional.
 And sales is […]

-Drawing up a schedule and sticking to it is a good idea for anyone, but it’s especially helpful for salespeople.
+How to Make a Daily Schedule: Drawing up a schedule and sticking to it is a good idea for anyone, but it’s especially helpful for salespeople.
 Most salespeople have to juggle multiple job responsibilities, from the core sales activities to things like filling out paperwork and attending company meetings.
-Scheduling is the key to getting your critical tasks done each and […]
+Scheduling is the key to getting […]

 Every sale goes through the same basic cycle, from prospecting for leads all the way through to asking for referrals from your new customer.
 But the length of this cycle can vary greatly depending on the product or service you’re selling, along with a few other factors.
 In most cases, the more expensive a product […]